 Before we get too deep into the world of jumper cables and air compressors, we should mention that roadside assistance programs can make common emergencies (especially blowouts, lockouts, or towing) much easier to handle.
 AAA is a great option, but you might be able to save some money if you go with one of Nationwide, Progressive, GEICO, or State Farm’s programs.
 You might already have roadside assistance through your auto insurance or car warranty, as well, so it’s worth checking.

-Some emergency equipment, like spare tires and jumper cables, are absolutely essential for safety.
+Some emergency equipment, like spare tires and jumper cables, is absolutely essential for safety.
 You probably have a lot of these in your car already, but if not, we suggest you stock up:

 - Spare tire: If you don’t already carry one of these in your vehicle, you might want to track one down now.
 Most websites make it easy to look up which tires will fit your make and model.